Lohanthony

 Anthony Michael Quintal (born May 24, 1999), better known as Lohanthony, is an American former YouTuber and social media star.
 He started making YouTube videos at age 10 and found success after his video "Calling All the Basic Bitches" went viral in 2012.
-By 2015, he reached one and a half million subscribers on YouTube, where he became popular for his "sassy" demeanor and for being openly queer.
+By 2015, he reached one and a half million subscribers on YouTube, where he became popular for his sassy demeanor and for being openly queer.

 Outside of YouTube, he had a number of other ventures.
 He starred in the 2016 film Miss Stevens as Sam and hosted the MTV series Teen Wolf After, After Show (2014) and the AwesomenessTV web series Lohanthony & Rickey's Guide to Dating (2016).
 His compilation album on Heard Well, Landscapes: A Music Compilation by Lohanthony, debuted in the top five of the Billboard Dance/Electronic Albums chart.
 He was nominated for two Teen Choice Awards over the course of his career.

 Life and career

 Anthony Michael Quintal was born on May 24, 1999, in Melrose, Massachusetts.
 Quintal started making YouTube videos at age 10 using his parents' computer, which he originally edited with iMovie and later with Final Cut Pro.
-His username, Lohanthony, is a portmanteau of his name and the last name of actress Lindsay Lohan.
+His username, Lohanthony, is a portmanteau of the last name of actress Lindsay Lohan and his first name.
 His videos were filmed on his laptop camera from his bedroom floor, where he addressed topics like pop culture, his life, and his liberal politics from a "sassy, swear-y, proudly gay" perspective.
 His video "Calling All the Basic Bitches", which showed him swinging his leg around and repeating the phrase, "Calling all the basic bitches," went viral in 2012 and popularized the terms "basic" and "basic bitch" while garnering almost three million views by 2015.
 The video was recreated in 2015 by model Kate Moss and designer Marc Jacobs.
 Quintal also posted a video in which he came out as gay.